Is your British chocolate really made in Britain?

 Is your British confectionery actually made in Britain?

 Possibly not.
 Cadbury now make chocolate for the British market in Poland as well as manufacturing in the UK.
 Terry’s Chocolate Orange is also made in Poland.
 Terry’s no longer make anything in York and all manufacturing is in Poland, Sweden, Belgium or Slovakia.
 Both companies (Terry’s of York and Cadbury) are now owned by Kraft, an American company.
-Nestle, a Swiss company, own Rowntree Mackintosh and make their Smarties abroad now.
+Nestle, a Swiss company, own Rowntree Mackintosh and make their Smarties and some other products abroad now.
 Both companies still have factories in the UK but I wonder for how much longer?
 Some supermarket own brand chocolate bars are now made abroad too, for example some Tesco chocolate is now made abroad.

 Some of the ingredients like cacao have to come from abroad (and companies should have an ethical sourcing policy) , but manufacturing should take place in Britain.
 If products are made in the UK their environmental impact is less because there is no trans-continental transport involved and British chocolate can only be truly British if it is made in Britain.

 Britain is famous for having its supermarkets filled with shelf after shelf of chocolate but how much of this chocolate is still British?
 More and more chocolate makers are moving their production abroad, so please check that the chocolate you are buying is actually made in the UK.